MagaliDrumare/A-Little-guide-to-building-Large-Language-Models-in-2024/README.md

 -

-## 🎯 Focus on A Little guide to building Large Language Models in 2024
+## 🎯 Focus on a Little guide to building Large Language Models in 2024
 This is a post-recording of a 75min lecture I gave two weeks ago on how to train a LLM from scratch in 2024.
 I tried to keep it short and comprehensive – focusing on concepts that are crucial for training good LLM but often hidden in tech reports.

  - https://huggingface.co/posts/thomwolf/706415412818350